Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Introduction

-Transition metal nitrides have distinctive electronic structure relative to metal oxides and chalcogenides, which results in different physical and chemical properties and various applications.
+Compared with metal oxides and chalcogenides, transition metal nitrides have distinctive electronic structure, resulting in different physical and chemical properties and various applications.
 Bulk transition metal nitrides usually have the high hardness and high melting point, which are related to some applications including refractory material, cutting material, and hard coatings \cite{Salamat2013}.
 Two-dimensional transition metal nitrides include MXenes Ti$_4$N$_3$, Mo$_2$N, and Ti$_2$N \cite{Zheng2020}, which can serve as energy storage and electrode materials due to superior conductivity and chemical stability.
 Although these nitride MXenes are called two-dimensional materials, transition metal atoms are actually in the three-dimensional crystal field because nitride MXenes are composed of three or more layers of atoms.
 For the single-atom-thick transition metal nitride, the unique electronic and magnetic properties can be expected because of its graphene-like structure and real two-dimensional crystal field.
-In the family of transition metal nitrides, this kind of material is scarce.
+However, this kind of material is very scarce in the family of transition metal nitrides.
+From another point of view, the realization of intrinsic magnetism in graphene and graphene-like two-dimensional materials is a long-standing challenge in condensed matter physics and material fields \cite{Shabbir2018,Sethulakshmi2019}, which makes the exploration of single-atom-thick transition metal nitrides more significant.